raoulx24/valkey-operator/docs/valkey-cluster-requirements.md

 **Operator** will detect this change and will trigger a rollout restart.

-TBD - mainly it is Pod deletion blocking for all, one by one

 ## Pods deletion blocking

 TBD - to make it more clear, also to explain what to implement and how (from ways of blocking). sigterm trap for sidecar is missing (do we need this if valkey-preStop.sh exists?). and operator promoting primaries. and DNS issue with headless svc. and status in CRs is missing